Four inmates killed and 61 injured in Iran prison fire

 Authorities claimed that the fire broke out after prisoners had a fight

-Four people inside Evin Prison in Iran’s capital have died after a fire broke out, authorities have confirmed.
+Four people have died after a fire broke out inside Evin Prison in Iran, authorities have said.

-The inmates, who were imprisoned on robbery convictions, died of smoke inhalation.
+The inmates, who were held in the prison in Tehran on robbery convictions, died of smoke inhalation after the blaze started on Saturday.

-At least 61 people were injured, including 10 that were hospitalised – four in serious condition, the Iranian judiciary’s website said on Sunday.
+At least 61 people were injured, including 10 that were hospitalised – with four in serious condition, the Iranian judiciary’s website said on Sunday.

-The fire was extinguished after several hours and no detainees escaped although a number of them had tried, the Iranian state media reported.
+The fire was extinguished after several hours of being sparked and no detainees escaped although a number of them had tried, the Iranian state media reported.

-The blaze broke out after a fight between prisoners, it added in an apparent attempt to distance the incident from ongoing protests outside the prison and across Iran triggered by the death of a young woman in police custody.
+The blaze broke out after a fight between prisoners, the reports added in an apparent attempt to separate the incident from protests that have been raging across Iran triggered by the death of a young woman in police custody.

+Gunshots were heard at the prison while plumes of smoke rose from the building and alarms sounded, videos posted online and local media reported.

-Hundreds are being held at Evin, where human rights groups have reported repeated abuses of prisoners.
+Hundreds of people are imprisoned at Evin, where charities have reported repeated abuses of human rights.

+The US-based Centre for Human Rights in Iran said an “armed conflict” broke out within the prison walls.
+It added shots were first heard in ward seven of the jail.

+The activist website 1500tasvir shared video footage it said showed special forces on motorbikes heading for the prison.

 Register for free to continue reading